 To the editor:

 In a recent issue you listed a roster of effective aphrodisiacs easily found in the Rockies.
-Some, like the aspen leaves and the freckle tree bark seem easy enough to acquire while the honey bear tongue, the meadow mermaid pollen and alpine sugar beet blossoms could involve some further research.
+Some, like the aspen leaves and the freckle tree bark seem easy enough to acquire while the honey bear tongue, the meadow mermaid pollen, the biting ferns and alpine sugar beet blossoms could involve some further research.
 My question is this: Can I buy these things on-line?
 I realize you suggest a hike through the forest but I’m reluctant to go out of the house due to possible terrorist attacks.
 PS: How will I know if any of your sensual remedies take?

 Margot Rotweiller, Arvada, CO

 For decades my daddy’s and his company polluted the planet, exploited the poor, experimented on animals, sub-divided farmland, and then, the day before his retirement, absconded with his employee’s pension funds and ran off with the pool man.
 He currently pimping time shares in Guatemala City.

 Now, thanks to a healthy trust fund I’m living here in beautiful Telluride but I’m not happy.
 I want to be an political activist like all the celebrities around me.
 I’d do anything to make up for the sins of my father.